Johnson City has been a site for industrial, educational, and healthcare development in the Tri-Cities for more than half a century.

 The Freedom Hall Civic Center is one of the more fun points of interest in Johnson City.

-Situated at the East Tennessee State University, it boasts an 8,000 person capacity for audience members and is the university’s home ground.
+Situated at the Science Hill High School, it boasts an 8,000 person capacity for audience members and is the university’s home ground.

 Essentially, the center is a multipurpose location, designed to provide a space for concerts, sports, and more.